-- Engaging – Your video needs to be exciting, fast moving and interesting.
+- Engaging – Your video needs to be exciting, fast-moving and interesting.
 By paying for professional quality editing, you can get good editing and music in the video to help it stay interesting.
-The key to keeping it engaging is always to be laser focused on the needs and desires of the meeting planner.
+The key to keeping it engaging is always to be laser-focused on the needs and desires of the meeting planner.

 - Leave them wanting more – You want to give enough that you show you’re an expert, but you don’t want to reveal all your secrets and content in the video.
-Think of your video like a movie trailer.
+Think of your video as a movie trailer.
 It gives you enough to want to see the movie, but not enough to give away the whole story.

 Your promo video is a great place to test out your signature sentence.
 A signature sentence is your entire story and signature talk distilled into one crisp sentence.
 It makes for a perfect opener that explains what you do and catches the attention of the meeting planner from the beginning.